 While I admire the memoir, I am not happy with the language and editing.
 You tend to confuse the characters a lot of times.
-There is no effort to etch out the characters, they straight appear in the story amongst many characters.
+There is no effort to etch out the characters.
+They straight appear in the story amongst many characters.
 It took me quite a few pages to figure out the various characters.
-The editing sometime confused the dialogues and mental thoughts of characters in a scene.
+The editing sometimes confused the dialogues and mental thoughts of characters in a scene.

-I sincerely hope this work is translated into Punjabi for two reasons – one is of course Punjabi literature needs these stories and second the Punjabi language will make this story far more rich as some words can never be translated.
+I sincerely hope this work Roll of Honour is translated into Punjabi for two reasons.
+One is, of course, Punjabi literature needs these stories.
+And second, the Punjabi language will make this story far more rich as some words can never be translated.
 A story written without the need to explain any word has an uninterrupted flow that is lost when not written in the native language.
 This enriches the whole experience of reading the story.

 Read Roll of Honour to know the times that we hope now remain only in these pages.

 You may buy this book – Roll of Honour by Amandeep Sandhu at Amazon.